 Measure how much trash you send to landfills.
 Do you have a recycling option next to every trash can?
 If so, is it used properly?
 Could you offer glasses of water instead of water bottles?
 Can you offer a composting option?
 Do you keep the area around your building trash-free?
 Do you give away items that are no longer needed to students or employees, or donate them to a nonprofit-run thrift shop?

 Offer Remote Work & Encourage Public Transportation or Carpooling

 Review your HR policies to evaluate options for remote work (when the job allows) and the provision of public transportation and carpooling benefits.

 Conduct a baseline assessment of your energy usage, then track it over time.
 Do you notice any trends?
 Could your Culture Committee do a PSA campaign with staff to reduce consumption?
 What incentives could you create to encourage energy efficiency?
 Could you move to LED lights, automated sensors or smart thermostats?
 Could you encourage walking meetings?

 Perform an inventory of your kitchen and office supplies.
 Could you use cloth rags instead paper towels?
 Could you use non-toxic cleaning products?
 Could you switch to recycled paper and packaging?
 Could you eliminate straws or offer metal straws?

 Encourage Local & Green Sourcing

 All businesses, including nonprofits and social entrepreneurs, have their parts to play, whatever their size.
 By evaluating and shrinking our individual carbon footprints, we can protect the Earth.
 We would love your input on what small and large eco-friendly changes you’ve made in your organization.
-And don’t forget to post your solutions on Earth Day to show off your work and encourage others to do the same!
+And don’t forget to post your solutions this month to show off your work and encourage others to do the same!